neural-data-science/NESC_3505/syllabus.md

 That said, learning can sometimes go a lot faster when you ask questions.
 We encourage you to ask questions of your peers in the class, and of the teaching team — in that order.
 Peer teaching is built into the class through collaboration tools, demos, and team projects.
 This is the way real, functional teams operate — supporting each other to achieve more.

-The course Teams site is where you should direct all your questions (after making your own attempts to research and solve your problem).
+The course Brightspace site is where you should direct all your questions (after making your own attempts to research and solve your problem).
 This can include posting questions in the messaging forums, or joining live check-ins to ask questions.
-Please do not email the teaching team with questions about the class — use the Teams site.
-Do feel free to email the instructor if you have personal topics that you need to discuss privately, or you can use direct messaging on Teams.

-There are no formal instructor office hours for this course.
-If you wish to speak with the instructor or TA, just contact them via Teams and ask to schedule a meeting and we will set something up at a mutually-agreeable time.
+There are no formal instructor or TA office hours for this course.
+If you wish to speak with the instructor or TA, just contact them and ask to schedule a meeting and we will set something up at a mutually-agreeable time.

 # Course Materials
-All necessary materials (including the textbook) will be provided online, through the course Teams site. **You must have access to a computer** running a recent version of the Mac, Windows, Chrome, or Linux operating systems.
-It may be possible to complete this course, including programming assignments, using an iPad, but this has not been verified.
+All necessary materials (including the textbook) will be provided online. **You must have access to a computer** running a recent version of the Mac, Windows, or Linux operating systems.
+It may be possible to complete this course, including programming assignments, using an iPad, Android device, or Chromebook, but this has not been verified.
 It is not a good idea to expect to be able to complete the course using only a mobile device (phone or tablet).

 **You must also have access to internet service** of sufficient quality to stream videos and maintain a live connection to remote servers.
-Provisions will be made if students cannot participate in live audio/video sessions due to internet constraints; please contact the instructor to discuss if this is an issue for you.
+If you are unable to access the internet at home, you can use the internet at Dalhousie, or at a public library or other public space.
+If you are unable to access the internet at all, please contact the instructor to discuss options.

 Beyond these basic requirements, this course emphasizes (and will teach you about) openly accessible resources including the software that runs the course, open access to the course materials, and the use of external resources that are available for free.
 No textbook is required.
 This course will rely on [Open Educational Resources](https://neuraldatascience.io/1/oer_this_course.html) — materials that are freely accessible and openly licensed — including online tutorials, videos, and books.
 A wide variety of educational materials (free and paid) for data science are available, and this course teaches an approach to lifelong learning and exploration by which you will be able to find and critically evaluate the information necessary to perform desired tasks.